godotengine/godot-docs/classes/class_string.rst

 :ref:`String<class_String>` **uri_encode** **(** **)** |const|

 Encodes the string to URL-friendly format.
 This method is meant to properly encode the parameters in a URL when sending an HTTP request.
+See also :ref:`uri_decode<class_String_method_uri_decode>`.

 .. tabs::